- What is corporate tax planning?

 Year-end tax planning for businesses

 The actions you take before December 31 can meaningfully change your tax bill come April.
-Treat this as an annual checklist.
-These are time-sensitive moves that lose their value once the calendar turns.
+Use this as your annual year-end checklist: these are time-sensitive moves that lose their value once the calendar turns.

 Accelerate deductible expenses